 Building this all by yourself can lead to you losing focus on actual business problems very quickly, and even if not, it will still slow you down.

-Using templates from past projects
+Using templates from past backend projects

 If you’re building the same types of backends again and again, you’re in a lucky spot.
 This recurrence lets you use boilerplate code from your past projects.